article

 Today, people increasingly turn to specialized platforms to manage their information and tasks.
 For example, platforms like pinterest serves as a source of inspiration, while chatbots are handy to help with day-to-day tasks.
 Traditional search engines, while still relevant, are losing their dominance in providing results that match with peoples’ intention.
 As people increasingly use their phones for entertainment—video calls, mobile gaming, and watching videos—the opportunity arises to redefine how we handle information and tasks.

 What’s been prevailing in the past decade is Graphic User Interface (GUIs).
 The dominance of GUIs can be traced back to the early days of personal computing.
 GUIs made technology more accessible by allowing users to interact through visual elements like icons and menus.
 However, as technology evolved, so did user expectations.
 The introduction of natural language processing (NLP) in the 1960s laid the groundwork for voice-based interactions, but it wasn’t until the AI surge of the 2000s and 2010s—with innovations like Siri and Alexa—that significant advancements in text-to-speech (TTS) and automatic speech recognition (ASR) were achieved.
 These technologies have transformed from rudimentary text-based commands to sophisticated voice and text interactions.
-The resulting decrease in latency and improvement in accuracy make voice user interfaces (VUIs) a compelling alternative to GUIs.
+The resulting decrease in latency and improvement in accuracy make voice user interface a compelling alternative to graphic user interface.

 early assumptions